-The subjects marked with an on page 2 have specific uniform requirements that relate to Workplace Health and Safety.
+The subjects marked with an on page 3 have specific uniform requirements that relate to Workplace Health and Safety.
 Students must meet the uniform requirements to enter some classes for these subjects.
 Failure to meet the requirements can lead to 'N' Warnings and 'N' Determinations and may limit or prevent HSC accreditation.
 Please check:

-http://www.holsworthy-h.schools.nsw.edu.au/our-school/rules-policies/uniform-policy
+https://holsworthy-h.schools.nsw.gov.au/content/dam/doe/sws/schools/h/holsworthy-h/policies/2019 School Uniform Policy.pdf